Janpot/fantastiq/README.md

 ######`.ui()` -> `express.Router uiRouter`

-returns an express Router with a user intervace for the queue.
+returns an express Router with a user interface for the queue.
 Additionally the API will be served under the same root.

 Example: